MicrosoftDocs/dynamics-365-fraud-protection/content/mobile-reference-implementation.md

 Protection can function without these attributes, the machine learning model will be unable to improve without such attributes.

-## Android Attributes for mobile reference implementation
+## Android attributes for mobile reference implementation

 | Code | Name                                      | Permission if any                                                          | Group                 | Description of the Attribute                                                                                                                                                                                                                                                                                                                         | Attribute Category     | Baseline Stack Level                                         |